Desert View Drive: Best Overlooks, Watchtower, and Short Walks

 Parking, Facilities, and Accessibility

-Parking near Desert View is available but fills fast — arrive early, expect short walks, and follow signage.
+Parking can fill fast at popular overlooks—arrive early, expect short walks, and follow signage.

 Insider Tips and Lesser-Known Stops